-- (a) The City Manager is hereby authorized to hire for the City an Historic Resources Administrator to implement and to facilitate the purposes of this Chapter.
-The Historic Resources Administrator should have a master's degree in historic preservation or historic preservation technology, American architectural history with an emphasis in historic preservation, urban planning with an emphasis in historic preservation, or architecture with an emphasis in historic preservation.
+- (a) The City Manager is hereby authorized to employ a Historic Resources Administrator to implement and to facilitate the purposes of this Chapter.
+The Historic Resources Administrator should have a master's degree in historic preservation or historic preservation technology, American architectural history with an emphasis in historic preservation, or architecture with an emphasis in historic preservation.
 Additionally, the Historic Resources Administrator should have at least five years' working experience in the area of historic preservation.
-The official title of the position shall be Historic Resources Administrator for the City of Lawrence, Kansas. - (b) If, at any time, the position of Historic Resources Administrator becomes vacant, the City Manager, or designee, shall promptly seek to hire a replacement possessing the qualification set forth above and, in the interim, shall appoint a member of City staff who best possesses those qualifications to serve as acting Historic Resources Administrator until a permanent Historic Resources Administrator is hired.
+The official title of the position shall be Historic Resources Administrator for the City of Lawrence, Kansas. - (b) If, at any time, the position of Historic Resources Administrator becomes vacant, the City Manager, or designee, shall promptly seek to employ a replacement possessing the qualification set forth above and shall appoint a member of City staff who best possesses those qualifications to serve as acting Historic Resources Administrator until such time as a permanent replacement Historic Resources Administrator is hired.